 Functional resume for designers should look more corporate—with roles, skills, and dates as HR would traditionally expect to see them.
 And not just a list of random projects thrown together.

 The recruiters I talked to for this tutorial are split when it comes to functional resumes.
-Some recruiters said using this format, especially when you’re not changing jobs or field of work isn’t to the applicant’s advantage.
-Others say it’s a less than usual format in some circumstance but just the right format for some high level positions.
+Some recruiters said using the skills resume format when you’re not changing jobs or field of work isn’t to the applicant’s advantage.
+Others say it’s an unusual format in some circumstance, but just the right format for some high-level positions.

 Michelle Riklan, former Senior HR Manager and current Resume Writer, agrees: